andrewboni/hexo-soundcloud/README.md

 plugins:
   - hexo-soundcloud
 ```
 ###3.
-Add the tag markup:
+Add the tag markup to a post

 ```
 {% soundcloud https://soundcloud.com/only-the-beat/3lau-electric-daisy-carnival-edc-new-york-2014 visual %}
 ```
 Note that the second parameter is optional and can be one of two things:

-- ‘visual’
+- `visual`
-- ‘default’
+- `default`
-- ‘Visual’ will use the newer, larger Soundcloud player, while ‘default’ or simply leaving it blank will default to the standard Soundcloud player.
+- `visual` will use the newer, larger Soundcloud player, while ‘default’ (or simply leaving it blank) will default to the standard Soundcloud player.

 # Examples
 ## Visual player